 About

 I figure things out by taking them apart.
-Software, systems, processes.
-Doesn't matter.
+Software, systems, processes, workflows.
 If something isn't working the way it should, I want to know why.
-I'll spend a whole weekend on something most people would just accept as "that's how it works."
+I'll go down a rabbit hole on something most people would just shrug at.
 Not because I have to.
 Because the answer is usually more interesting than the question.
+If I spent hours solving something, I assume someone else is stuck on the same thing right now.
+I write the posts I wish I found when I was searching at 2 AM.
+Half the posts here started as notes I was keeping for myself that got long enough to share.
+If I had to think hard enough to learn it, it goes here.

 Why "Debugging Life"

-Get in touch
+Get in Touch

-[email protected]
+Email: [email protected]

 GitHub: 0xMH